 Conservative Leader Pierre Poilievre said he is very concerned about India's decision to ask for the removal of Canadian diplomats and that his party will

 monitor the situation to protect Canadians here and abroad.

 Poilievre added that he would be speaking with Conservative MP Michael Chong, the party's foreign affairs critic, who the Conservative leader said

 India wants 'parity' in number, rank

-Canada has 62 diplomats in India, and India had said that the total should be reduced by 41, the newspaper said.
+Canada has 62 diplomats in India, and India had said that the total should be reduced by 41, the Financial Times report said.

 Arindam Bagchi, spokesperson for India's Ministry of External Affairs, said late last month that New Delhi had